pedrobuti/chatbot-whats/README.txt

-Utilizado a plataforma Twilio
+Utilizado a plataforma Botpress

-Bibliotecas nescessárias:

-pip install twilio
+API do Whatsapp Business